-CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
-We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.
+CNN Underscored reviews financial products based on their overall value.
+We may receive a commission through our affiliate partners if you apply and are approved for a product, but our reporting is always independent and objective.
+Terms apply to American Express benefits and offers.
+Enrollment may be required for select American Express benefits and offers.
+Visit americanexpress.com to learn more.

 If you’re in the market for a business credit card — one with a strong earning and redemption opportunities — now is the time to act.
-Two of Chase’s no-annual-fee Ink Business credit cards just announced an increased sign-up offer.
-In fact, it’s the highest offer we’ve ever seen on these two cards and two of the best business credit cards currently available.
+Two of Chase’s no-annual-fee Ink Business credit cards are offering a generous bonus offer, which also happen to be two of the best business credit cards currently available.

-Right now, both the Ink Business Cash Credit Card and the Ink Business Unlimited Credit Card are offering new customers $900 in bonus cash back after spending $6,000 on purchases in the first three months after opening the account.
+Both the Ink Business Cash® Credit Card and the Ink Business Unlimited® Credit Card are offering new customers $750 in bonus cash back after spending $6,000 on purchases in the first three months after opening the account.
 This is an incredibly rich offer and can even be worth significantly more if paired with another Chase Ultimate Reward credit card — which we explain in detail below.

 While $6,000 is a significant amount of money to spend in a short time frame, it breaks down to an average of only $2,000 per month, which shouldn’t be too challenging for most businesses that have regular expenses.
 And one of the best aspects of both of these business credit cards is that neither of them carries an annual fee.
 It’s quite rare to see such a high sign-up offer on a no-annual-fee card.